KubeRocketCI/docs/faq/general-questions.md

 Codebase tags also have special marks and appear only in the KubeRocketCI portal when selecting an application to deploy:

-* **Latest**: Assigned when a new application version is built and deployment is initiated.
+- **Latest**: Assigned when a new application version is built and deployment is initiated.
-* **Stable**: Assigned to the latest successfully deployed application after passing the project's quality gates.
+- **Stable**: Assigned to the latest successfully deployed application after passing the project's quality gates.

 To learn more about codebase tags, read the [Deployment Strategies Overview](/docs/operator-guide/cd/auto-stable-trigger-type) page.

+---

+### What Are the Platform Modes Available in KubeRocketCI?

+KubeRocketCI offers two distinct operation modes that provide different ways to interact with the platform:

+1. **Portal Mode**:
+    - The default mode when accessing the KubeRocketCI portal
+    - Provides a user-friendly interface to manage KubeRocketCI-specific resources
+    - Allows managing codebases (applications, libraries, autotests), CD pipelines, quality gates, and other platform-specific resources
+    - Offers simplified workflows for DevOps operations without requiring deep Kubernetes knowledge

+2. **Kubernetes Mode**:
+    - Accessed by toggling the mode switcher in the KubeRocketCI portal
+    - Provides direct access to the underlying Kubernetes resources and configurations
+    - Allows working with all Kubernetes objects (deployments, pods, services, config maps, etc.)
+    - Ideal for advanced cluster management, troubleshooting, and custom configurations

+You can switch between these modes using the **KubeRocketCI/Kubernetes mode switcher** in the portal UI.
+This toggle enables you to seamlessly transition between managing high-level platform resources and working directly with Kubernetes objects, providing flexibility for users with different roles and expertise levels.

+---

 ### What Is a Pipeline in KubeRocketCI?